 "Half of UK carbon emissions are produced by work activity.
 Workplaces burn energy, consume resources and generate waste and travel."
 Greening the Workplace, TUC Workplace Manual 2012

 On these pages you'll find news, tips and useful information, campaigns and PCS policy on green issues such as climate change, energy, waste and recycling.

 We believe that green or sustainable workplaces should also take on board wider issues such as ethical investment, fair trade and workers' rights.

-The People's Demands is one way to get involved on climate issues but there are many others: at the workplace becoming a green rep, raising through trades councils and anti-cuts groups, attending meetings and joining local campaigns.
+There are many ways to get involved in climate issues: at the workplace becoming a green rep, raising through trades councils and anti-cuts groups, attending meetings and joining local campaigns.

-To find out more about PCS's Green work and to sign-up to the PCS green e-news bulletin email email@example.com.
+To find out more about PCS's Green work and to sign-up to the PCS green e-news bulletin, please email email@example.com.